 “You’re going to quote the entire movie aren’t you?”
 Dan asked with a sigh as he pulled a blanket around her and handed her a cheeseburger.

-“Probably not the whole thing, my throat hurts too bad,” she said, taking a small bite of the cheeseburger.
+“Probably not the whole thing, my throat hurts too bad,” she said, taking a small bite of her dinner.

 “What did the doctor say?”